StephDietz/tailwind-darkmode-demo/README.md

 # 🌙 Tailwind Dark Mode Toggle Example

 This project demonstrates how to implement a dark mode toggle using Tailwind CSS with custom utility classes and a simple JavaScript toggle function.
+Notice that with the toggle, themes change, as well as layouts and fonts.

 ## 🧩 Enable Dark Variant in CSS